dexyd/file-upload/README.md

 # file-upload
 Form Data And File Upload With JQuery (Ajax), PHP and MySQL

-Create an "uploads" folder to store uploaded files
+Create an "uploads" folder in your projec's directory to store the uploaded files